leonvanbokhorst/little-padawan-S350/docs/little-wan-embodiment.md

 1. **Input Pipeline**

-   - Capture microphone input with low-latency stack (`sounddevice` or `pyaudio`).
+   - Capture audio from the local mic (`sounddevice`) **or** bridge-forwarded PCM chunks direct from the S350, toggled via `CONTROL_TOWER_AUDIO_SOURCE`.
-   - Apply VAD to chunk speech and feed into transcription (OpenAI Realtime or Whisper streaming).
+   - Apply configurable RMS VAD to chunk speech and feed into transcription (OpenAI Realtime or Whisper streaming).
+Non-speech frames raise `audio.chunk_skipped` telemetry for observability.

 2. **Output Pipeline**